-Stop using Catafast and tell your doctor straight away if you notice:
+Stop taking Cataflam Tablets and tell your doctor straight away if you notice:

-- Mild cramping and tenderness of the abdomen, starting shortly after the start of the treatment with Catafast and followed by rectal bleeding or bloody diarrhoea, usually within 24 hours of the onset of abdominal pain (frequency not known, cannot be estimated from the available data). - Chest pain, which can be a sign of a potentially serious allergic reaction called Kounis syndrome
+- Stomach pain, indigestion, heartburn, wind, nausea (feeling sick) or vomiting (being sick) - Any sign of bleeding in the stomach or intestine, for example, when emptying your bowels, blood in vomit or black, tarry faeces - Allergic reactions which can include skin rash, itching, bruising, painful red areas, peeling or blistering - Wheezing or shortness of breath (bronchospasm) - Swollen face, lips, hands or fingers - Yellowing of your skin or the whites of your eyes - Persistent sore throat or high temperature - An unexpected change in the amount of urine produced and/or its appearance. - Mild cramping and tenderness of the abdomen, starting shortly after the start of the treatment with Cataflam and followed by rectal bleeding or bloody diarrhea usually within 24 hours of the onset of abdominal pain (frequency not known, cannot be estimated from the available data). - Chest pain, which can be a sign of a potentially serious allergic reaction called Kounis syndrome